2026 How to Backup iPhone to iTunes on Computer

 If your iPhone doesn't show up in iTunes, try uninstalling the Apple Music app from your PC first.
 Alternatively, use the Apple Devices app to manage your backup.

-Step 1.
-Connect your iPhone to your Mac using a USB cable.
+• Step 1.
+Open iTunes on your Mac.
+Connect your iPhone using a USB cable.

 backup iphone to itunes on mac